marti-web2/web-portfolio-three/README.md

 <em>Framer Motion is used in the implemenation of the light/dark theme toggle button.
 It provides a wide range of pre-built animations and gestures, making it a powerful tool for creating engaging user experiences.</em>
 <br />

-<h3>Future Work</h3>
+<h2>Future Work</h2>
+I am committed to practicing continuous integration and continuous deployment with this project.
+To that end, I will be integrating updates and new features on a continuous basis, and deploying new releases to the site on a weekly basis, every Tuesday.
+Keep an eye out for exciting new features and updates in the future.

-That's it for now!
-Lot's of exiting features a going to be added in the future.
-I would be so happy if you gave this repository a star, tweeted about it or told your friends about this little corner of the Internet ❤️ Have a great day!
+If you like what you see here, please consider giving this repository a star, tweeting about it, or telling your friends about this little corner of the Internet.
+I would greatly appreciate your support.
+Thank you, and have a great day!
 <br />

-<h3>Contributors</h3>
+<h2>Contributors</h2>
 <a href="https://twitter.com/MartiMcdee" target="_blank">@MartiMcdee</a>

-<h3>License</h3>
+<h2>License</h2>

 <h5>Open Source</h5>